List of Nickelodeon short films: Maggie and the Ferocious Beast (1998)

-Nick Jr. Presents (1999–2001)
+Nick Jr. Presents (1999–2000)

-An animated adaptation of a story, a vignette featuring Bill Cosby, or a song from Blue's Big Musical Movie is shown.
+This name was applied to three sets of shorts: two vignettes with Bill Cosby, six original stories by notable authors, and two songs from Blue's Big Musical Movie.

 Nanalan'

 Just Ask!
 (2000)

 A child's misconception about something is corrected by an off-screen woman, whose answer is accompanied by a simple animation.
 Three shorts were produced.